 Public Libraries have been referred to as “Temples of Civic Engagement” for its central role in bridging the full divides of people by bringing them back to the “public square”.
 Public libraries may be seen in many ways, but in this regard they are:

 - a public advocate

 Chronicler and author of the disintegration and revival of the American community, Robert Putnam, stated that “Citizenship is not a spectator sport.”
 We at Palm Harbor Library couldn’t agree more.
-Beginning in 2010, the library will initiate a series of public discussions under the National Issues Forum Institute (www.nifi.org) as one more way to engage the community in confronting issues through raising awareness and soliciting ideas.
+The library has served as an election site and recently began offering early voting.
+Also beginning later this year, the library will initiate a series of public discussions under the National Issues Forum Institute (www.nifi.org) as one more way to engage the community in confronting issues through raising awareness and soliciting ideas.

 A wise old sage once said, “When you are growing up, there are two institutional places that affect you most powerfully- the church, which belongs to God and the public library, which belongs to you.
 The public library is a great equalizer.”
 Looks like Keith Richards of the Rolling Stones knew his “third place”.

 When you’re seeking your “third place”, you’ll have several choices.
 Starbucks could be one of them.
 Your public library is another.
 Come to us for your books and CDs.
 Come to us to congregate, feel welcomed and see old and new friends.
 Come to us to be civically engaged and be part of the dialogue.
 We’ll save a chair for you.